limon-hasan/C_Project/README.md

 * The program uses various formatting techniques to improve user experience.

 **Overall, this code demonstrates a well-structured school management system with basic functionalities.
 However, it is important to address the security concerns regarding password storage before deploying it in a real-world environment.**

-I hope this breakdown helps!
-Let me know if you have any other questions about the code or its functionality.